 - If it works with one version of the client (or a particular server patch), then get a trace of it working, and a trace of it not working.

 - What patches have been applied?

 - What is the configuration of the network?
 Are there routers involved?
 If so, what kind of routers?

-For Novell Support to analyze a packet trace, a Service Request needs to have been opened.
-Refer to https://www.novell.com/support/ for details on how to open a Service Request.
+For SUSE Support to analyze a packet trace, a Service Request needs to have been opened.
+Refer to http://www.suse.com/support/ for details on how to open a Service Request.